DocNow/hydrator/README.md

 **Note for OS X Users**

-Since the Hydrator has not been [signed](https://developer.apple.com/developer-id/) your initial start up of the Hydrator will be prevented, because the disk image has not been signed by a registered Apple developer.
+Since the Hydrator has not been [signed](https://developer.apple.com/developer-id/) (which requires us to pay Apple in order to register as a developer) your initial start up of the Hydrator will be prevented.
 You can convince OS X to open it anyway by locating the Hydrator app in your *Applications* folder, control-clicking on it, selecting and then clicking *Open* (see the screenshot below).
 From this point on your Hydrator should start normally.

 <img width="800" src="https://raw.githubusercontent.com/docnow/hydrator/master/images/osx-open.png">